Go Back Email Link

 • Put the baking tin in the fridge to firm up the biscuit layer whilst you make the caramel.
 It should firm up quickly due to the coconut oil it contains.

 • Add the caramel ingredients to a blender and blend for 2-3 minutes until smooth.
-The caramel will change colour and consistency when it is ready - from a light colour and bitty texture to a deep gold, sticky and smooth texture (see the recipe video for an example).
+The caramel will change colour and consistency when it is ready - from a light colour and bitty texture to a deep gold, sticky and smooth texture (see the recipe video below for an example).

-425 g medjool dates, 100 g coconut cream, 85 g coconut oil, 3/4 tsp of salt
+425 g medjool dates, 100 g coconut cream, 85 g coconut oil, 3/4 tsp salt

 • Smooth the caramel on top of the firm shortbread in the tin.
 Place the tin in the freezer to set for 30 minutes (we do this to partially freeze the caramel which prevents the caramel mixing with the melted chocolate when we add this later on).